Find Your Perfect School

 A major in Economics opens up a wide range of career options.
 The Bureau of Labor Statistics announces its projection for employment for economists to grow 6% within 2022 and 2032, a rate that is faster than the average for all occupations.
 Graduates can expect to work as a financial analyst, accountant, controller, project manager, business analyst, banker, business process consultant, or personal banker, to name a few.

 The study, acquisition, and management of money and investments is what finance is all about.
 A Finance degree provides students with a comprehensive understanding of banking, trading, and economics.
 You must have a strong mathematical background and enjoy problem-solving.
 And while a reasonable knowledge of Chemistry is part of a well-rounded liberal education, you may not use it in your job in finance.

 Companies are racing to find new finance and accounting talent as the financial industry evolves, making it an ideal time for students to upskill and break into the field.
-According to the country’s Bureau of Labor Statistics, employment in financial occupations is expected to grow by 8% by 2030, creating over 750,800 new jobs.
+According to the country’s Bureau of Labor Statistics, employment in financial occupations is expected to grow by 8% by 2032.

 Bachelor of Science in Construction Management

 Construction management studies the planning, budgeting, and supervision of construction projects such as roads, bridges, schools, hospitals, and residential and commercial structures.
 Construction management engineers are not required to have a strong understanding of chemistry since they are only responsible for selecting, hiring, and supervising specialty trade contractors such as carpenters, plumbers, and electricians.

 Although construction management is not a popular major, with only 3,664 graduates per year, it is a well-paid non-STEM major.
 The Bureau of Labor Statistics says many construction managers are self-employed, earning a living as construction management or contracting firm owners.